 - Analyze your risk tolerance to determine how much you’re comfortable losing, then tailor your approach accordingly.

-- Take time to learn the ins and outs of market and stocks, as well as the common shifts and effects of the economy.
+- Take time to learn the about stocks, the stock market, common economic shifts and their effects on the market.

 - It’s okay to begin with baby steps and small investments as you get your feet wet, learn more, and become more confident.